MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/concepts-query-expressions.md

 Returns the union of the two input query expressions.

-The following example returns academic publications published in the year 2000 about information retrieval or user modeling:
+The following example returns academic publications published in the year 2000 with both 'information' and 'retrieval' in their title *or* or both 'user' and 'modeling' in their title:

 ```
-And(Y=2000, Or(Composite(F.FN='information retrieval'), Composite(F.FN='user modeling')))
+And(Y=2000, Or(And(W='information', W='retrieval'), And(W='user', W='modeling')))
 ```

 ### Composite function